gsvidaurre/paRsynth-methods-paper/README.md

 The manuscript associated with this repository is:
 <br />

 *Sonifying character strings into synthetic vocal identity signals and testing identity information detection*.
-Coppinger, B.A, Eckhardt, S.G., Cross, A.†, Samman, R.†, Juárez, G.A.†, Ferdinand, V.\*, Smith-Vidaurre, G.*.
+Coppinger, B.A, Eckhardt, S.G., Cross, A.†, Samman, R.†, Juárez, G.A.†, Ferdinand, V.\*, Smith-Vidaurre, G.\*

 †equal contributions, \*co-senior authors
 <br />